 A test is a series of activities for testing an e-Navigation systems or solutions.
 Tests determine the properties or functional capabilities of the tested item.
 As a test is normally more exacting than demonstration, it requires specialized test equipment, configuration, data, and procedure in order to verify that the item satisfies some requirements or a hypothesis that is laid on the item.
 The conditions of a test include start conditions and end conditions.
 The start conditions define the conditions under which an instance of test is generated.
 The end conditions define when each test finishes.
 The execution scenario is a combination of an instantiation of testbed components and interactions between these components.
 Hypothesis, a set of test cases, results and lessons learnt are the main components of tests.

-A test case comprises a set of conditions under which an e-Navigation solution is determined and whether it is working as expected by the hypothesis of the test, an execution scenario and measurement..
+A test case comprises a set of conditions under which an e-Navigation solution is determined and whether it is working as expected by the hypothesis of the test, an execution scenario and measurement.

 Analysis of results of test cases